JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 The output nicely shows that at the address accessed (look for the `[ ]` brackets), only 4 bytes are addressible instead of the 8-byte read attempt.
 The [bug fix](https://github.com/ldc-developers/druntime/pull/102) is in LDC 1.4.0, so you won't be able to reproduce it anymore with the `asan_2.d` code ;-)

-The lesson is clear: we should start running the Phobos and druntime testsuites with ASan enabled as soon as possible!
+The lesson is clear: we should start running Phobos and druntime testsuites with ASan enabled as soon as possible!

 # Blacklisting

 Some code will need to access memory regions that are protected by ASan.
 For example, stack tracing code necessarily reads beyond the limits of user variables.
 Without special precautions, such stack tracing code would trigger an ASan stack-buffer-overflow error.
 Notably, the standard libraries contain such code.
 We do need to ASan instrument the standard library however, to find bugs with incorrect usage of (or bugs inside) the standard library.
-For such purpose, we can specify a blacklist and functions that match the blacklist will not be instrumented.
+For such purpose, we can specify a blacklist such that functions that match the blacklist will not be instrumented.

 To specify which functions should not be instrumented by ASan, use the `-fsanitize-blacklist=<filename>` compiler flag.
 An example of such a blacklist file: